deadoggy/PatternRecognitionAssignments/FinalProj/report.md

 where $\hat{X}_{\Theta}$ represents the data reconstructed by the auto-encoder.
 The second term of loss function is to find the tightest mapping and the third is to guarantee the self-expressiveness property of the new layer.  $C$ is treated as the parameters of an additional network layer noted by $$, which lets us solve for $C$ using backpropagation.

-## 4. Recurrence， Extension and Comparation
+## 4. Performance: Recurrence， Extension and Comparation

+### 4.1 Source Code Structure

+To recurrence the method proposed in paper, we divided the source code into three main parts.
+The

 ## 5. Discussion